Matcha Tea

 7990-bio

-• extremely bright grass green of the powder or cup
+• Extremely bright grass green powder and cup

-• very innovative use of solar panels to shade the plants
+• Highly innovative use of solar panels to shade the plants

 Character Deep and saturated grass green cup; full umami and chlorophyll notes with a light character, well-balanced